Skip to content

 Brazil and South America

-Influence of Origin on Value
+Influence of Provenance on Value

-Diversity and Beauty
+Diversity and beauty

 Features

-Varieties and Colors
+Varieties and colors

 1. Almandin